Course Outline

 4

-All - Assessment Task 5:Placement-Based Evaluation and Record of Attendance
+All - Assessment Task 5:Placement-Based Record of Attendance

 Goal:

-To undertake 500 hours of professional field practice in a social work context and in accordance with the practice standards of the accrediting body/bodies.
+To evidence completion of 500 hours of professional field practice in accordance with the practice standards of the accrediting body.

 Format:

-Students must keep a record of their attendance at field placement, using an Hours Verification Sheet available on SONIA.
-This is to be regularly signed off by the nominated placement supervisor or a suitable delegate.
-A minimum 500 hours of field placement must be completed.
-Students must submit their record of attendance to Sonia, at the conclusion of placement (within 5 days of completing placement.)
+Students keep a record of their attendance at field placement, using the Hours Verification template available on SONIA.
+This is regularly signed off by the nominated placement supervisor or a suitable delegate.
+Students must submit to Sonia within 5 days of completing placement.

 Criteria: